Welcome to my BRAND!

 Sitting at home for months I was soul searching because I realized I was doing what I loved but I wasn’t sure where to go from there.
 Until one day while checking my email I saw an email from the salon owner of Luxe Hair Studio she was looking for stylists and she saw my ad on Craigslist.
 I remember reading the email closing it and saying nope I’m over salons.
 After waiting two months I responded to her email.
 I went to meet her and I liked the salon and the location was perfect.
 After much prayer I decided to take the leap and work in her salon.
 Transitioning back into that environment was hard but here I was excited again about my journey this was in July of 2012.
 I’m going to admit I STRUGGLED and almost quit a million times.
 No matter how hard it got I pushed myself because I knew I could it.
 Throughout the process I became pregnant and had my youngest son but I didn’t give up.
 My business was slowly growing, I was learning and building the type of clientele I wanted.
 In 2016 I hit 6 figures and I honestly never saw it coming.
 With hard work and dedication I grew my brand.
 I never would have thought I would get to this point.
 I’m so thankful I trusted myself and my dream.

-Today I’m the salon owner of Siren Beauty Bar LLC.
-I also own Carpe Diem Cosmetics and The Kiya Gee Collection.
+Today I’m the salon owner of Beauty Rehab VA LLC.
+I'm also the proud owner of KG Beauty Co. and Hair by Kiya Gee.
 I’ve built my brands and I have an amazing clientele and the support throughout the years has been real.
 Failure is a part of the process!
 I’ve failed more times than I can count but I’m grateful I pushed through.
 I stayed consistent, cried, prayed, quit in my head, learned, failed, overcame, lost motivation but I never gave up.
 I’m excited to see what the future holds for my journey but my advice to anyone second guessing themselves is to Just Do It!!!